Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Special rules apply to *R-Administrator* users:
 They can set the Namespace for new users, list all users and query the Namespace of a user.
 Also, the NetHSM configuration can only be accessed by *R-Administrator* users.
+R-Administrators can not see keys in a Namespace.

 To be able to generate keys and users in a Namespace, the Namespace needs to be created by an *R-Administrator* user.
 Once the Namespace has been created, *R-Administrator* users can no longer create, delete or modify users in that Namespace.
 This allows to protect Namespaces' keys being accessed by R-Administrator (also indirectly by adding a new user on behalf).